marcglasberg/i18n_extension/README.md

 Note the locale is read asynchronously, which may result in a one frame flicker of the default system locale, before the saved locale is restored.
-If you want to avoid this flicker, you can explicitly preload the locale yourself when the app starts:
+If you want to avoid this flicker, you can explicitly preload the locale yourself with `initialLocale: await I18n.loadLocale()` when the app starts:

 ```dart
 void main() async {